clins1994/trading-view-api-examples-client-vue-js/README.md

 1. Select market, timeframe and chart type
 2. Listen to price changes on the market according to settings

+The main code can be found in [src/App.vue](https://github.com/clins777/trading-view-api-vue-js-example/blob/main/src/App.vue)

 ### Current Problem

 TradingViewAPI is not meant to run on a browser so the websocket code is not working.
 I'm considering two solutions